10. Requirements from Physics (Not Stacked Buffers)

 Each margin looks reasonable in isolation, but combined they can exceed the product's weight, cost, or manufacturability limits.

 At an energy storage program, three teams each added a thermal margin to the switching-stage requirement.
 The thermal lead added 5 °C for component tolerance.
 The systems lead added 3 °C for ambient worst-case.
 The manufacturing lead added 2 °C for process variation.
 All three margins were honest engineering judgments.
 Combined, the requirement was 10 °C tighter than any single physical driver justified — and the chosen architecture could not satisfy it.
 When the teams traced each margin to its physical source and its uncertainty basis, 7 °C of the buffer was recoverable without increasing real risk.
-The requirement moved from unmeetable to achievable without changing the architecture.
+The requirement moved from unmeetable to achievable without changing the architecture — and a two-month design study for a thermal architecture change became unnecessary once the margins were untangled.
+The conversation that untangled the three margins took ninety minutes.
+Eight weeks of design study replaced by a traceability column.

 Fake safety vs real safety